 1. When your story’s not working, but you can’t put your finger on why.
-A manuscript critique (also often called a manuscript evaluation) from a developmental editor will help you figure out where the problem lies.
-My Plot Accelerator service teaches you how to build strong stories from the start and then spot story issues on your own.
+A manuscript critique or developmental edit helps you figure out where the problem lies.
+Story coaching teaches you how to build strong stories from the start and then spot story issues on your own.

 2. When you’re not sure your concept is strong enough to support a novel.
-A Plot Accelerator will show if you’ve lined up the right ingredients in the right proportions to create a compelling story.
+Story coaching shows whether you’ve lined up the right ingredients in the right proportions to create a compelling story.

 3. If you’ve never written fiction before.
 Most editors offer some sort of super-short edit you can use to help get your feet underneath yourself.
-A short substantive edit (like my Mini Edit) can help you learn the ropes of fiction narrative technique.
+An excerpt edit can help you learn the ropes of fiction narrative technique.

 4. If you want to lower your editing rates.
 Here’s another smart option for the DIYers.
-Use a Mini Edit or similarly short edit to show you how to target your most common writing issues and clean up your manuscript before a line edit or copyedit.
+An excerpt edit can target your most common writing issues so you can clean up your manuscript before a full edit.
 If you’re confident in your ability to apply feedback to the rest of your manuscript, you may be able to considerably lower your final editing costs.

 5. To get the faster writing times that come with writing from a solid outline.
-A Plot Accelerator or coaching can help you block out the basic character motivations, story conflict, and turning points of your story before you get started.
+Story coaching helps you block out the basic character motivations, story conflict, and turning points of your story before you get started.

 6. If you want to learn what makes a good story tick.
 A developmental edit becomes a rich learning experience when you approach it with a growth mindset.
 Many editors also offer classes and coaching to help you master the craft of storytelling.